justin-marian/router/README.md

 ## Description

 Router application responsible for forwarding packets within a network.
-The router operates on the principle of static forwarding, where routing decisions are pre-configured and do not change dynamically based on network conditions
+The router operates on the principle of static forwarding, where routing decisions are pre-configured and do not change dynamically based on network conditions.

 ## Packets Processing